patel643/RedLine/README.md

     npm run dev
 ```

+* open `mobile` folder in Expo XDE, open client on device or emulator

 ## deploy to heroku

 * run these commands (one-time setup, or whenever these values need to change):

 ```
-    # add all of the config variables from .env, except DEBUG, PORT, and EXPRESS_PORT
+    # add all of the config variables from .env, except DEBUG and PORT
     heroku config:set AUTH0_DOMAIN=(foo).auth0.com AUTH0_API_ID=(bar)
 ```